Steve987321/toadclicker/README.md

 1. Press **CTRL+SHIFT+B** to start compiling.

 ## Errors
 If you are experiencing a bug, error or you want to suggest a feature, create an [issue](https://github.com/Steve987321/toadclicker/issues).
 If you require help or direct assistance you can join [the toad discord](https://discord.gg/xVcj9NaDwr).
+Provide screenshots or details as much as you can so there will be no need for extra questions.

 ## Features